Manage environmental risks and other climate risks to your business

 - accessing mentoring programs.

-The plan was developed by the Chamber of Commerce and Industry Queensland with funding under the Queensland Climate Adaptation Strategy (Q-CAS) (PDF, 2MB).
+The plan was developed by the Business Chamber Queensland with funding under the Queensland Climate Adaptation Strategy (Q-CAS) (PDF, 2MB).
 It is one of 7 Sector Adaptation Plans developed by Queensland's business and industry sectors under Q-CAS.

 There may be regulatory reporting requirements for your business and penalties may apply for non-compliance.